aaronuv/arby/README.md

 Arby is a fully data-driven Python module to construct surrogate models, reduced bases and empirical interpolants from training data.

 This package implements a type of [Reduced Order Modeling](https://en.wikipedia.org/wiki/Model_order_reduction) technique for reducing the computational complexity of mathematical models in numerical simulations.
+This is done by building a surrogate model for the underlying model using only a training set of samples.

 # Install
 From PyPI repo,